U53RW4R3/SCPA/Notebook/05 - Command and Control/Sliver/Core Commands/04 - Generate Beacons.md

 #### 4.3.2.1 - Syntax

+> [!NOTE]
-* Note: Any listener will work the only detail you should pay attention on the `stage-listener` sliver command
+> Any listener will work the only detail you should pay attention on the `stage-listener` sliver command.

 ```
 sliver > mtls -L <IP> -l 4488